grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 To import that drilldown dashboard (Called `Sockshop Performance`):

 1. Click the menu button (☰) at the top left, and then click on *Dashboards*.
-2. On the Dashboards screen, click the *New* button and then click *Import*.
+2. On the Dashboards screen, click the *New* button and then click *Import dashboard*.
 2. In the Import via grafana.com field, type in `16416` and then click *Load*.
 3. You will be asked to choose your dashboard's data source:
     - For Prometheus (Cloud), choose `Prometheus (Cloud)`.